 User Category Description Business Users Interaction Desktops loading Company Directory and one additional directory that is a subset of the Company Directory; moderate call volume (less than 20% of users on phone at one time).
-Call Center Agents and a second secon Genesys performed sizing estimates with an assumed ratio of 10:1 for call center agents to supervisors.So, for exampl there are 1000 call center agents, the sizing is modeled based on an assumption of an additional 100 supervisor users well.See Table 2 for additional details about how those Supervisor users were tested.
+Call Center Agents Interaction Desktops loading Company Directory, one additional directory, Workgroup Queue Statistics; less than 20% users monitoring one ACD queue; heavy call volume (approximately 100% users on phone or in follow-up; approximate one call in queue for each agent on phone).
+Genesys performed sizing estimates with an assumed ratio of 10:1 for call center agents to supervisors.So, for example there are 1000 call center agents, the sizing is modeled based on an assumption of an additional 100 supervisor users a well.See Table 2 for additional details about how those Supervisor users were tested.
 Note: Queue monitoring is designed for IT, Management, and Team Lead personnel and not intended for all agents.If all agents must monitor ACD queues, scalability is reduced and Genesys recommends that you consult Sales Engineers for proper Session Manager sizing.